How-to's and Support

 With feature flags, there’s no one way to do it right.
 Every way to store their values has its own uses.
 And, as you gain experience, you’ll find yourself picking whatever suits a specific scenario best.

-To get you on your way and fast-track your experience, this article delves into when to use feature flags, where to keep them, how to make them dynamic and changeable on the fly and how to pick the method best suited for what you have at hand.
+To get you on your way and fast-track your experience, this article delves into what feature flags are, when to use them, where to keep them, how to make them dynamic and changeable on the fly, and how to pick the method best suited for what you have at hand.

-Let’s start with a quick recap of different types of feature flags.
+Let’s go over a quick recap of different types of feature flags.

 The simplest is a boolean value.
 That’s how they started and where they get their name from (feature flags are also known as feature toggles or feature flippers).